· · · · · · · ·

 The Gap That Needs Filling

 The honest conclusion: the control framework for AI-assisted financial reporting is being written right now, by practitioners, in real time, without authoritative guidance.
 PCAOB hasn't issued staff guidance.
-The Big 4 have internal positions that haven't been published.
+Major audit firms have internal positions that haven't been published.
 The SEC has been signaling concern but hasn't given specific control requirements.

 Controllers are the de facto standard-setters for this question for the next 12-24 months.
 The frameworks we build, the conversations we have with auditors, the documentation we create — these will form the template that eventually gets codified into guidance.
 That's an unusual amount of agency to have in the accounting world.
 It's worth using it thoughtfully.